It’s a Bit of a Mess: Entropic Accumulation as Care

 Abstract

-A note to the curious: If you are here, you have found my website in progress.
+A note to the curious: If you are here, you have found my website.
 Feel free to look around and see what you find!
 Some links work and some pages are pretty, but there are always broken and unfinished edges.
 Welcome to little look into my mind, my work, my process... you know the rest.
 Please search, be curious, get lost, and celebrate the tangents.
 I am glad you are here, have a moment of untethered exploration and restful play. 』『》

 Abstract